 - Be cared for by staff that is educated about patient rights and their role in supporting these rights.

-- Have a family member or representative of his/her choice and his/her personal physician notified promptly of the patient’s admission to the Hospital.
+- Have a family member or representative of his/her choice and his/her personal physician notified promptly of the patient’s admission to an EMH hospital.

 Respect and Dignity: The patient has the right to: